 Interlibrary Loan (ILL) and MOBIUS

 - We will supply PDFs from the Libraries’ electronic and print collections.
-We may be able to obtain PDFs from other libraries, but the scans will be slow to arrive and have a higher rate of cancellation.
+We will also obtain PDFs of articles and book chapters from other libraries, although these may be slow to arrive or have a higher cancellation rate.

 - ILL is only available to current WashU students, faculty, and staff.

-- Also please note that Becker Medical Library and the Law Library operate separate ILL services.
+- Becker Medical Library and the Law Library operate separate ILL services.

 Materials and Services